flutterjanus/janus-on-kubernetes/README.md

 ## Quickstart

 ### Step 1: Initialize ConfigMap for Janus
-Run the following script to initialize the Janus configuration:
+Run the following script to initialize the Janus configuration in config-map:
 ```bash
 ./update_conf.sh
 ```